rockapot/crash/Story/Hour 08 - David.md

 What then?
 His flight path was all wrong.
 What?
-To get to where he was, he would have had to fly perpendicular to *Nereid*’s decay for quite some time.
+To get to where he was, he would have had to fly perpendicular to *Nereid*’s orbital decay for quite some time.
 So?
 He was trying to avoid the wake.
-But that makes no sense to go that far.
+But it makes no sense to go that far.
 You wouldn’t fly out where nobody could find you.
 Especially if you had no comms and only flares.
 Who knows what he was thinking?
 Maybe he really was trying to end it.
 He was also pointed the wrong way.
 So he turned around to land?